-iPhone 5 could utilize NFC for remote computingAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 5 could utilize NFC for remote computingAlex Wagner - Editorial Director of News and Content

 The mythical white iPhone 4 may or may not have been cancelled, but that hasn't stopped speculation about what the iPhone 5 is going to bring us next year.
 The latest rumor comes from the folks at Cult of Mac, who report that Apple is planning to use a near field communication (NFC) chip in the iPhone 5 to allow for remote computing.
 The iPhone would contain the owner's data and settings, as well as applications and music libraries stored in the cloud, which could be loaded up on an NFC-equipped Mac and allow the user to work as if they were on their own machine.
 Of course, you would have to be pretty close to the Mac to enable the feature, and the process would require authentication.
 When you're done working, you could walk away from the computer and it would return to the state it was in before your interaction.